liggiorgio/ogd/Docs/GameDesignDocument.md

 The shop-keeper is a short boy, wearing robes a bit too big for him, but not so much to make him look goofy.
 He has short, brown hair, big blue eyes and a big pair of round glasses on them.
 His clothes are mostly Risultati immagini per blue color 2661F7 blue, with ocra yellow adornments on the edges.
 As an apprentice wizard, he also wears a big blue pointy hat of the same making, so big he has to keep a hand on it to prevent it from falling.
 Just like Zeely, he is always cheerful, presenting himself with an open smile every time he appears.

 All the characters described above are NPC.
 They only appear to tell the player something, or to adobe the shop's screen.
 They have hence no A.I.

-## 7. Story

-### 7.1.
-Synopsis
-Max 2 pars.
-To describe the story (if any).

-### 7.2.
-Complete story
-Outline of the complete story that mirrors gameplay.

-### 7.3.
-Backstory
-Any important elements not directly tied to the gameplay.

-### 7.4.
-Narrative devices
-Ways used to reveal the story.

-### 7.5.
-Subplots
-Description and ties to the main stream of the story.

 ## 9. Media List
 List of all the media that need to be created: interface assets, environments, characters, animation, music and sound effects.